bbauska/JS-Best-Projects/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch3">3.
 Tic Tac Toe Game</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-JavaScript makes it easy to develop a Tic-Tac-Toe game yourself.
-You can look at the entire code here, and it explains how to build a 3x3 tic-tac-toe step by step.
+<p>JavaScript makes it easy to develop a Tic-Tac-Toe game yourself.
+You can look at the entire code
+here, and it explains how to build a 3x3 tic-tac-toe step by step.
 Then, you can later expand to NxN for your own practice and knowledge.
 The HTML and CSS for the project are quite simple.
-The author first starts with pseudocode and then goes on to explain each function individually.
+The author first starts with pseudocode and then goes on to explain each function individually.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>HTML: Tic-Tac-Toe</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->